 Numbers at the Yare Valley continue to decline and the winter 2015/16 count of 22 birds is the lowest since 1954/55.
 The decline has been remarkable, since over 400 birds were recorded there as recently as 1993/94.
 We know through sightings of neck collared individuals that the Norfolk flock is separate from the Slamannan flock in Scotland and is linked to wintering flocks in west Denmark.
 It is likely, therefore that rather than crossing the North Sea to winter in Norfolk, Bean Geese are ‘short-stopping’ and wintering in Denmark instead.
 This phenomenon might also help explain why the Slamannan flock is not increasing (see above).

 Thanks are extended to Angus Maciver (Bean Goose Action Group) and Ben Lewis (RSPB) for providing additional information above.

 Previous annual results will be archived here.

-Colour-marking of Taiga Bean Geese has recently begun at the Slamannan Plateau, near Falkirk, by the Bean Goose Action Group, Scottish Natural Heritage and WWT.
-Since 2011/12, a small number of birds have been caught and marked with neck collars, and in addition in autumn 2012 four birds (three adult males and one first-winter male) were fitted with GPS-Global System for Mobile communications (GSM) transmitters attached to neck collars.
-Two first winter birds were also fitted with GPS-radio units also attached to neck collars.
+Colour-marking of Taiga Bean Geese began at the Slamannan Plateau, near Falkirk in 2001/2 by the Bean Goose Action Group, Scottish Natural Heritage and WWT.
+Since that winter, 39 birds have been caught and marked with neck collars.
+Nine birds have also been fitted with GPS-Global System for Mobile communications (GSM) transmitters attached to neck collars.

 Hearn, R.D.
 2004.
 Bean Goose Anser fabalis in Britain and Ireland 1960/61 – 1999/2000.
 Waterbird Review Series, Wildfowl & Wetlands Trust / Joint Nature Conservation Committee, Slimbridge.
 Download